Tom Ugly's Point Reserve Upgrade

 Tom Ugly's Point Reserve is situated in Blakehurst, overlooking the Georges River and adjacent to Kogarah Bay and Kyle Bay.
 The reserve includes areas categorised as Natural Area – Bushland, Natural Area – Foreshore, and General Community Use

-Consultation on the concept design will be open from 6 March to 21 March 2025.
+Consultation on the concept design was open from 6 March to 21 March 2025.

 Do you need assistance reading and accessing this page?